sparkflows/sparkflows-docs/docs/operations/logging.rst

    :alt: operations
    :width: 60%

-.. note:: Above Example shown for the job submitted on Databricks Cluster.
+.. note:: Above example is shown for the job submitted on databricks cluster.